 One important element when working with images, video and even when playing games, is color.
-Every monitor model has a different color profile, rendering them slightly different to other models.
+Every monitor has a different color profile, rendering it slightly different from other displays.
 It's important to make sure that the colors your monitor displays are as close to reality as possible.
-That's why, you should install your monitor's correct color profile.
-In this tutorial I will explain what color profiles are, why they matter and how to install them.
-If I made you curios enough to learn more, don't hesitate to read on.
+That's why you should always install your monitor's correct color profile.
+In this tutorial we will explain what color profiles are, why they matter and how to install them in Windows 7 and Windows 8.1.
+If we made you curious enough to learn more, don't hesitate to read on.

-Color profiles are pretty complex to define, especially by somebody who doesn’t work a lot with image and video editing or photography.
-Therefore I will try to summarize the best I can:
+Color profiles are pretty complex to define, especially by people who don't work a lot with image and video editing or photography.
+Therefore we will try to summarize the best we can:

 Installing the correct color profile can be also useful for gamers, who can be sure that they see the colors intended by game developers.